coatyio/binding.wamp.js/docs/man/communication-protocol.md

 pairs in JavaScript Object Notation format ([JSON](http://www.json.org), see [RFC 4627](https://www.ietf.org/rfc/rfc4627.txt)).

+Message payloads for Raw and IoValue events **must** be published on WAMP `Arguments` as an array with one element containing the raw data; all other events **must** be published on WAMP `Keyword Arguments` as JSON object data directly.
-Message payloads **must** be serialized with the MessagePack v5 serializer (not with the JSON serializer) as this serializer can also serialize raw binary data.

-> **Note**: Payloads of Raw events and IO value events with raw data do not
+Message payloads **must** be serialized with the WAMP MessagePack v5 serializer (not with the JSON serializer).
+This serializer can also directly serialize binary data of Raw events and raw IoValue events.
+Event data of these events consists of a byte array encoded in any application-specific format.
-> conform to this specification.
-They are published as binary data encoded in
-> any application-specific format.

 ---
 Copyright (c) 2020 Siemens AG.
 This work is licensed under a